commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

     > For test websites the field should not be set.

+  - `excludeFromSearchIndex` (_optional_): indicates that the website should not be indexed by crawlers.
+This option effectively sets the `robots="noindex"` meta attribute.

   - `createNodeSlug` (_optional_): in case you need to have more control over the creation of the page slugs, you can implement this function.
 This is useful if for example your website has content files in other file system locations and you want to provide a more meaningful URL path.

     ```ts